China–United States relations: Biden administration (2021–2025)

 In late May 2022, the State Department restored a line on its fact sheet on US-Taiwan relations which it removed earlier in the month and stated it did not support Taiwanese independence.
 However, another line which was also removed in the earlier fact sheet that acknowledged China's sovereignty claims over Taiwan was not restored while a line that stated the U.S. would maintain its capacity to resist any efforts by China to undermine the security, sovereignty and prosperity of Taiwan in a manner that was consistent with the Taiwan Relations Act was added to the updated fact sheet.

 On 11 June 2022, U.S. Secretary of Defense Lloyd Austin condemned China's "provocative, destabilising" military activity near Taiwan, a day after China's Defence Minister Wei Fenghe warned Austin that "if anyone dares to split Taiwan from China, the Chinese army will definitely not hesitate to start a war no matter the cost."

 In July 2022, speaker of the house Nancy Pelosi announced that she would be leading a congressional delegation to the Indo-Pacific region.
 She has planned to visit Singapore, Malaysia, South Korea and Japan, as well as the island of Taiwan.
 China has responded to this by saying "it would constitute a gross interference in China's internal affairs", and continued military exercises within Chinese territories.
 When Pelosi visited the island the following month, the act was strongly condemned by China.
 As a result, China severed ties in all cooperation activities with the United States in several areas, including military matters, global climate cooperation, and drug trafficking enforcement.
 Later the State Department summoned Chinese ambassadors to complain about Chinese aggression.
 China claimed that the Pelosi visit served no other purpose than to provoke China and to deteriorate Sino-American relations while the United States, pointing to past precedent, said that Pelosi had the right to visit Taiwan and attacked the Chinese response as disproportionate.
 After Pelosi's departure, the PRC began military exercises encircling Taiwan.

-On 7 October 2022, the US implemented new export controls targeting China's ability to access and develop advanced computing and semiconductor manufacturing items.
+On 7 October 2022, the U.S. implemented new export controls targeting China's ability to access and develop advanced computing and semiconductor manufacturing items.
 The new export controls reflect the United States' ambition to counter the accelerating advancement of China's high-tech capabilities in these spaces to address foreign policy and national security concerns.